-Why is my child so aggressive?
+Why is my (otherwise sweet) child suddenly so aggressive?

 We all understand how a single thought can change our mood and behaviour in an instant.
 We've all experienced being hungry, hot, tired or frustrated and felt the internal rage that can build, even though we often don't recognise or articulate the triggers until after we've eaten, cooled down, had a rest or expressed ourselves.
 So when the same thing happens to our toddlers, we initially think maybe he's just hungry, hot, tired or frustrated.
 But if he just ate, is in a comfortable environment, woke only a few hours ago and was happily playing just before he pushed his baby sister and sent her toppling to the ground, (seemingly just because he could), then how should we best respond?